15 september – 16 december 2018

 Singing man with beer can – Adriaen Brouwer -Kunstmuseum, Bazel

-Peaceful scenes of playing and musical peasant companies, but Brouwer is also a fan of anti-heroes from everyday life: his characters are smoking, drinking, flirting, fighting, partying …
+He created peaceful scenes of playing and musical peasant companies, but Brouwer was also a fan of the anti-heroes of everyday life: his characters smoke, drink, flirt, brawl and make merry…

 – Luc Tuymans (artist) –